Disclosure of Substance Use Disorder Patient Records: How Do I Exchange Part 2 Data? 1

 disclosing any information that would identify a person as having or having had a SUD unless that

 person provides written consent.
-Part 2 specifies a set of requirements
+Part 2 specifies a set of requirements for consent forms, including but

-the name of the patient, the names of individuals/entities that are permitted to disclose or receive patient identifying information, the amount and kind of the information being disclosed, and
+or receive patient identifying information, the amount and kind of the information being disclosed, and

 4